Bridge Specifications

 - As a Service Principal: the user name parameter should be left empty, and the Tenant ID must be provided.

-In June 2021, Microsoft introduced enhanced metadata scanning APIs, to allow retrieving DataSets table structure and PowerQuery mashup expressions.
+The import bridge requires the Microsoft enhanced metadata scanning APIs, to allow retrieving DataSets table structure and PowerQuery mashup expressions.

-They are only available as part of the Admin APIs, and require additional configuration steps described below.
+They are only available as part of the Admin APIs, and require configuration steps described below.

 For authenticating as Service Principal, you may configure additional permissions on this page: